naveengoyal1503/autoplugin-ai/plugins/WP_SmartPaywall/README.md

 # WP SmartPaywall

-WP SmartPaywall is a dynamic paywall plugin for WordPress that intelligently restricts content based on user engagement, location, and subscription status.
-Maximize your conversion rates and revenue with smart paywall technology.

 ## Features
-- Dynamic paywall based on scroll depth
+- Adaptive paywall that triggers after a set number of visited pages
+- Multiple monetization paths: subscription, one-time payment, affiliate
+- Admin settings for easy configuration
+- Conversion tracking for analytics
-- Customizable paywall message
+- Shortcode for manual paywall placement
-- Freemium model with premium add-ons
-- Subscription-based access to advanced features
-- Easy integration with shortcodes

 ## Installation
-1. Upload the `wp-smartpaywall` folder to the `/wp-content/plugins/` directory
+1. Upload the plugin file to your WordPress plugins directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin from the WordPress admin panel
-3. Configure settings under Settings > WP SmartPaywall
+3. Go to Settings > SmartPaywall to configure

 ## Setup
-- Enable/disable the paywall
-- Set the scroll threshold for triggering the paywall
+- Set the number of pages a visitor can view before the paywall appears
+- Choose the default offer type (subscription, one-time, affiliate)
-- Customize the paywall message
+- Use the shortcode `[smartpaywall type="subscription"]` to manually place paywall offers

 ## Usage
-Use the shortcode `[smartpaywall threshold="75" message="Subscribe to unlock more content!"]Your content here[/smartpaywall]` to wrap content that should be protected by the paywall.

-## Premium Add-ons
-- Advanced analytics
-- Location-based paywall rules
-- Subscription management
-- Custom paywall designs
+- The paywall will automatically appear after the configured number of pages
+- Visitors see a personalized offer based on your settings
+- Conversion events are tracked in the admin panel

-## Support
+## Notes
-For support and feature requests, please visit our website or contact our support team.
+- For advanced features and analytics, consider upgrading to the premium version
+- Compatible with most WordPress themes and plugins